jlittle22/learn-programming/intro.md

 ```
 JavaScript: Just say no.
 ```
 Nonetheless, JavaScript is a reasonable place to start learning how to program.
+(It also happens to be the language our freelance projects use.)

 ### Running code
 As you continue reading, I encourage you to enter any code you see in code snippets into this [online JavaScript compiler](https://www.programiz.com/javascript/online-compiler/).
 We won't use this compiler for long, but it's a fine place to start.